Tired of teaching? Here are some ESL teaching related careers

 Testing and assessment specialists develop and administer English language proficiency tests such as TOEFL, IELTS, and TOEIC.
 This career requires a strong understanding of English language assessment and evaluation.

-My best friend’s sister is an IELTS proctor and she seems to love her job.
+My best friend’s sister is an IELTS proctor who seems to love her job.

 Marketing Professional

-Some former ESL tutors pivot towards marketing after teaching because marketing as a very similar skill set as teaching.
+Some former ESL tutors pivot towards marketing after teaching because marketing as a very similar skill set to teaching.
 In both, you influence people and rely on your interpersonal skills.

 Instructional Designer

 Are you interested in course design?
-Teachers who enjoy creating material and lesson plans, might be interested in building course content or online course designing for schools.
+Teachers who enjoy creating material and lesson plans might be interested in building course content or online course design for schools.
 With more schools moving toward distance learning during the pandemic and now staying that way, there is a growing market for instructional designers for new online content.

 Some basic experience with this software can get you in the door with recruiters looking for instructional designers.